NEVER, EVER TRY TO ERASE THE PAST!

 One might like to believe that Victoria’s escapades were over, and that she had learned her lesson but no, yet nobody mentioned the “incident”, she was regarded as a silly teenager trying to fit in with the other silly people her age.
 Did Caroline understand the scoop of Victoria’s substance abuse, which almost killed her?
 Well no, she was not going to waste her time on us, and that was not the end of money disappearing either, Caroline simply stopped asking where her money went.

-At that precise moment my sister Victoria arrived with her husband to meet the uncles and sat at the table to have dinner, Caroline went into the kitchen and served them the other “chiles rellenos”.
-Around seven they all said their good byes and got into the SUV; I drove my aunt Mona, uncles back to their home.
-The trip felt much shorter this time around, the sincerity and intimacy of my story ignited a warm conversation, or perhaps the resilience our blood line reunited.
+At that precise moment my sister Victoria arrived with her husband to meet the uncles and sat at the table to have dinner, Caroline went into the kitchen and served them the other “chiles rellenos” not the ones I made.
+Around seven they all said their good byes and got into the SUV; I drove my aunt Mona, uncles back the two hours trip felt much shorter this time around, the sincerity and intimacy of my story ignited a two hour conversation with them, a sense of warm family welcome and the resilience of our blood line reunited.

-They were rugged country folks, sons of migrant farmers, part of a generation that learned how to survive in the middle of wilderness, people who never encountered a rattle snake they couldn’t cook.
-I asked them about the life on the ranch, they spoke in a simple manner, but conveyed enchanting stories of grandpa Clemente, the forest the fact that there had been a ten year revolution and they never heard about it, till it was over.
-Lovely tales of hunting and lace-making much more interesting than the greed ridden and drug infested suburbs of southern California.
+A generation of rugged country folks, sons of migrant farmers the kind that learned how to survive in the wilderness, they were people who never encountered a rattle snake they couldn’t cook.
+I asked them about the life at the ranch, they spoke with simple words, but conveyed enchanting stories of grandpa Clemente, the many acrers of walnut forest, and the fact that there had been a ten year revolution that they never heard about it, till it was over.
+Lovely tales of hunting and lace-making, much more interesting than the stories of greed ridden and drug infested suburbs of southern California.

-I dropped them off at Mona’s, we hugged and I wished them a safe trip back to the ranch.
-On my way back to Caroline’s house, I realized my story was almost forty years old So much had happened since, that evening they opened the capsule sealed in 1971 of an untold story; their presence allowed the the gift to come forth and the memory of my agonizing decision forged a different path for us all.
+I dropped them off at Mona’s place, we hugged and I wished them a safe trip back to the ranch.
+On my way back to Caroline’s house, I realized that my story was almost forty years old, so much had happened since.
+Their presence allowed the gift to come forth, a unfotold event opened a time capsule from 1971, that consealed the truth beehind a young girl's agonizing decision, that forged a different path for us all.

 First published March, 2021